-At least 40% of stores in Costa Rica’s shopping centers have closed their doors because of the COVID-19 restrictions says the retail sector.
+At least 40 percent of stores in Costa Rica’s shopping centers have closed their doors because of the COVID-19 restrictions says the retail sector.
 Many of them are likely gone for good.

 Speaking on Wednesday morning’s CRHoy Enfoques online show, Julia Bonilla from Grupo Ceco confirmed this number in her own malls.